nanchengatgithub/integrated-modeling-of-hydraulic-fracturing/README.md

 There are a few tools involved in the HFM workflow:
 - StimPlan, a hydraulic fracturing modeling tool, is used to simulate hydraulic fracture propagation.
 The end result from StimPlan simulation is an xml file describing the fracture geometry and conductivities.
 - ResInsight is used to:
-  > prepare data and build and export StimPlan models
+  > prepare data and build and export StimPlan models.
-  > import the simulation results from StimPlan, convert and export the simulated fracture in the form of connection factors for Eclipse
+  > import the simulation results from StimPlan, convert and export the simulated fracture in the form of connection factors for Eclipse.
   > plotting and 3D visualization.
 - RMS for geo-modeling
 - Eclipse or OPM for flow simulation